Fahrrader/ds-project/README.md

 In our project we use TCP/IP protocol.
 The communication between the servers takes place on port 19609 and between the servers and clients on port 12607.

-Using the first one we send and receive commands (such as create, write, delete file, replicate), data (such as servers ips, file names, file data etc.) and pings (aka heartbeats).
+Using the first one we send pings — heartbeats — from storage to naming servers and their notifications (such as create, write, delete file, replicate).

-Using port 12607 we send and receive such data as commands (initialize, create directory/file, delete directory/file, etc.) and data (file names, storage servers ips, file data etc.)
+Using port 12607 we send and receive such data as commands (initialize, create directory/file, delete directory/file, etc.) and data (file names, storage servers ips, file data etc.) from clients to servers and name server to storage server.

+Interface between name server and client is most exhaustive, including all of the commands.
+Often when working with directories or file information, name server will output the data stored on it — including the file structure and minimal amount of attributes about the files themselves.
+Storage servers, however, have only four types of messages to look out for, apart from their heartbeats: *'create', 'write', 'read', 'delete'*.